 The thirty to forty percent of voters who accept the historic social ideals of the Democratic Party have a new problem.
 The need to find about a thousand new Bernie Sanders, or an average of one hundred per State.
-Ideologically we are not challenging to find.
-Identifying those like Bernie is the question.
+Democratic Socialists are not challenging to find.
+Identifying those more clever than Bernie is the question.
 How many will have the skills to become a national leader, run for President, and keep the burn real?
 Many are in office but placed into the oddly shaped, swayable, gerrymander-purple of districts where despair is easily defined as the failure of those who have it.
 Today seven households can be pushed into despair by a storm for every 3 capable of weathering any threat.
 The odds are moving toward eight to one against, and the world is entering a century of storms.
 This indicates a need for the expansion of political leadership organizations.

 The malfunction includes the inability to describe this shift in odds as a political policy product, not destiny, and not jargon like “globalization.”
 Real?
 Yes, but falsely used to blame others amid divide and conquer economics.
 Sanders succeeded in teaching every American the words “billionaire class.”
 He failed to help Americans understand what that “class “has done to the Democratic Party’s leadership and social justice politics generally.
 The American people are still looking across a chasm of fog and clouds filled with inadequate descriptions.
 For instance, “the one percent 98 percent of the wealth.”